 A community center in the Eel River Valley has been a longstanding aspiration of the McLean Foundation.
 Primarily known as a granting organization, the McLean Foundation continued to work on the concept of a community center over the course of twenty years.

 In December of 2014, the McLean Foundation purchased a 36.7-acre lot adjacent to Newburg Park in Fortuna, California.
-With the McLean Campus location secured and a plan for construction ready, the board believed it appropriate to name the new center after Gene Lucas, longtime friend, business partner and founding president of the McLean Foundation.
-Construction on the Gene Lucas Community Center (GLC) began August 2017 and will be completed in November 2019.
+With the McLean Campus location secured and a plan for construction ready, the Board believed it appropriate to name the new center after Gene Lucas, longtime friend, business partner and founding president of the McLean Foundation.
+Construction on the Gene Lucas Community Center (GLC) began in August 2017, and we had our Grand Opening in February of 2020!

 During their lifetime, Mel and Grace McLean expressed interest in giving back to their community in a more permanent form, one that would honor their legacy and have the greatest positive impact.
 Gene presented the concept of building a community center.
 The project would provide a facility where all members of the Eel River Valley would have a place available to learn, recreate and socialize.